$\textit{ab initio}$ description of bonding for transmission electron microscopy

 There are many different transmission electron microscopy modalities that can be used to access the electrostatic potential.
 The contrast in high-resolution TEM (HRTEM) is typically produced by the intentional introduction of lens aberrations to alter the relative phases of the different spatial frequencies.
-The resulting interference causes an image with contrast depending strongly on the choice of aberrations, but which has been used to detect local changes in charge density~\cite{meyer_experimental_2011} via their influence on scattering.
+The resulting interference causes an image with a contrast depending strongly on the choice of aberrations, but which has been used to detect local changes in charge density~\cite{meyer_experimental_2011} via their influence on scattering.

-More commonly, however, holography is instead employed to study local electromagnetic fields.
-In this technique, a reference wave in vacuum is used to interfere with the wave that is transmitted through the sample, which is called the image wave~\cite{dunin-borkowski_electron_2019}.
+More commonly, holography is instead used to study local electromagnetic fields.
+In this technique, a reference wave in vacuum is used to interfere with a wave transmitted through the sample, called the image wave~\cite{dunin-borkowski_electron_2019}.
 Off-axis holography uses a biprism to interfere the reference and image waves and is presently the most popular electron holography method (though in-line techniques should also be mentioned~\cite{koch_off-axis_2010}).
 Although the detector recording the resulting interference can only provide an intensity image, the fringes that appear in this intensity provide a way of determining both the phase and amplitude of the image wave.
 For a thin and light, weakly diffracting sample, the phase is proportional to the projected potential plus a contribution from any magnetic field present, making it possible to measure local variations in both fields from the measured phase.
 However, the requirement of the reference wave typically limits this to regions of the sample close to vacuum.
 Holography also requires a high degree of coherence, and background images are needed to remove artifacts such as the influence of imperfections in the positively charged wire used for the biprism.